Ada-Developers-Academy/core-lightning-talks/unit-1-lightning-talks/unit-1-talk.md

 ## Topics

 1. Constant variables
-1. Define List comprehensions in Python
-1. Define tuples and sets in Python
+1. Define list, set, and dictionary comprehensions in Python
 1. Define slicing in Python
 1. Define ternary operator
 1. Define short-circuiting in Python
 1. Define DRY (Don't Repeat Yourself)
 1. Define YAGNI (You aren't gonna need it)
+1. Define Python named parameters vs. positional parameters
+1. Define Python *args and **kwargs
+1. Define Python default parameters (and the danger of mutables)
+1. Define Python docstrings
+1. Describe the dangers of using floating point numbers
+1. Define map in Python
 1. Define assembly language
 1. Define Command-query separation
 1. Define Regular Expressions and how to use it to find a valid email address